vicsyl/Experiments/depth_completion/depth_completion.md

 * Measured on 4 SfM scenes each having 50 imgs
-  * the depth completion pipeline is quite slow (~1 min in my setup; there is no training, the heavy-lifting is done in inference)
+  * the depth completion pipeline is quite slow (~1 min/img in my setup; there is no training, the heavy-lifting is done in inference)
+  * different average number of all correspondences per scene:
+    * prasna_brana - 685.2
+    * statue_of_liberty - 280.9
+    * arc_de_triomf_barcelona - 241.6
+    * sydney_opera - 87.0

 * Compared are Marigold e2e (https://arxiv.org/abs/2409.11355; denoted as baseline) and Marigold-DC (https://arxiv.org/abs/2412.13389) with
 varying ratio of guidance points (0.05, 0.1, 0.15 and 0.2 of all the correspondences from SfM).

-* All metric are done AFTER least-squares alignment
+* All metric are measured AFTER least-squares alignment

-* Generally it shows that
+* Possible improvements
+  * finer grained variation of the guidance points
+  * guidance points varied based on the count, not the ratio
+  * alignment via RANSAC

+* Interpretation
   * even small number of points helps to improve the inference
   * the adjustment is non-linear as it helps even after the alignment
   * some data are left out (sydney opera for the absolute relative difference metric), as they are way off